slowernews/wisdom-tldr/README.md

 > *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

-“The size of our life is in direct proportion to how uncomfortable we are willing to be”
+> *'The size of our life is in direct proportion to how uncomfortable we are willing to be'*

 1. To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.